lileicc/dynammo/README.md

   ```
   The original paper is [here](https://dl.acm.org/doi/10.5555/1921427.1921454).

+Complex-valued Linear Dynamical System
+---
 4. CLDS
   A package for learning complex-valued dynamical systems.
-This is an extension to traditional real-valued Kalman filter.
+This is a generalization to traditional real-valued Kalman filter.
 It includes discrete Fourier transform as a special case.
 The original paper is [here](https://icml.cc/Conferences/2011/papers/159_icmlpaper.pdf).

   ```
     Time Series Clustering: Complex is Simpler!,